Lew Hayman

 Lewis Edward Hayman (September 30, 1908 – June 28, 1984) was an American sports figure.
 He was one of the driving forces behind the Canadian Football League as coach, general manager, team president, and league president.
 As head coach, he was a five-time Grey Cup winner with three different teams; he was the only person to win with three different teams until Don Matthews matched him in 1996 and eclipsed him in 2002.
 Hayman was a pioneer in bringing African Americans into the CFL, hiring one of professional football's first Black players, Herb Trawick, and coach Willie Wood.
 He was inducted into the Ontario Sports Hall of Fame in 2004.

-Early years
+Early life

 Hayman was born to a Jewish family in New York City and grew up in Paterson, New Jersey.
 He attended high school at New York Military Academy and was a star basketball player at Syracuse University, where he was a three-year starter and named College Humor third team All-American in 1931.